 If you have ever worn a black shirt and picked your cat up you know it is no secret that cats shed.
 You sweep and vacuum and the cat hair just keeps appearing.
 If you are a curious cat yourself, you have probably asked yourself, why does my cat shed so much?

-I am here to tell you why your cat sheds, provide you ways to keep up with your cat shedding, and discuss various cat grooming supplies that will arm you for combat against the never ending cat shedding epidemic!
+I am here to tell you why your cat sheds, provide you with ways to keep up with your cat shedding, and discuss various cat grooming supplies that will arm you for combat against the never ending cat shedding epidemic!

 Shed a Little Light